Security awareness for education — NIS2, GDPR and one platform

 FAQ

-How does the platform align with the MBO framework and benchmark?
+How does the platform handle student and pupil data?

 Yes.
-For primary/secondary an adapted track is available aimed at school staff: teachers, school leaders, support and the board.
-Scenarios are tailored to the school context (parent impersonation, pupil tracking system, school administration).
-Compliance is aligned with the Kennisnet/SIVON IBP-FO framework.
+For primary/secondary and vocational institutions an adapted track is available aimed at school staff: teachers, school leaders, administrative support and the board.
+Scenarios cover parent/guardian impersonation, student record breaches and phishing in school administration systems.

-Can we manage multiple education sectors in one platform?
+Can we manage multiple campuses or institutions in one platform?

 Book a demo